-- A page of statistical trends in the language education of England (or the UK)
+- statistical trends in the language education of England (or the UK)

-- A page of links to the KS2 Spelling, Punctuation and Grammar tests.
+- official documents about the KS2 Spelling, Punctuation and Grammar (SPaG) tests.

-- A collection of historical material on how English and Foreign Languages were taught in the past
+- historical material on how English and Foreign Languages were taught in the past

 - A page about diagramming systems used in teaching grammar in schools.